Engineering Research Symposium Competition Guidelines

 - Three winners will each receive $2,500.
 Winners will be announced at the Awards Banquet on the evening of ERS.

 - Winners will be highlighted on the CoE website

 - Winners will be honored at the CoE Leaders & Honors Brunch in March

 Questions about the Richard and Eleanor Towner Prize for Outstanding Ph.D.
 Research can be directed to firstname.lastname@example.org.

 People’s Choice Awards

 For each of the two main poster sessions (Emerging Research and Advanced Research), and the Scientific Visualization competition, all attendees will have an opportunity to vote on their favorite submissions.
-An electronic voting station will be present at the EGS to cast a vote.
+An electronic voting station will be present at the ERS to cast a vote.
 The author of the poster from each session and the Scientific Visualization competition with the largest number of votes will be recognized at the awards ceremony with a certificate and will receive a prize of up to $250.

 Student Community Involvement

-- Graduate students that attend the professional development workshops will receive one raffle ticket for each workshop they attend.
+- Graduate students who attend the professional development workshops will receive one raffle ticket for each workshop they attend.
 Visit the registration booth to receive your raffle tickets based on the attendance from these events.